 H-1B Visa Certified Athletic Trainer Jobs

-Certified Athletic Trainer roles qualify as H-1B specialty occupations because the position requires at minimum a bachelor's degree in athletic training or a related field.
+Certified Athletic Trainer roles qualify as H-1B visa specialty occupations because the position requires at minimum a bachelor's degree in athletic training or a related field.
 Most sponsoring employers are universities, professional sports organizations, and hospital systems.
 The annual H-1B cap and lottery apply, so timing your job search around the April filing window is critical.

-See All Certified Athletic Trainer JobsOverview
+Find H-1B Visa Certified Athletic Trainer JobsOverview

-Showing 5 of 52+ Certified Athletic Trainer jobs
+Showing 5 of 59+ Certified Athletic Trainer jobs

-See all 52+ Certified Athletic Trainer jobs
+See all 59+ Certified Athletic Trainer Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Certified Athletic Trainer roles.